behave/behave.example/docs.html/_sources/datatype/index.rst.txt

 .. important::

-    Part of the functionality, that is described here, is based on :pypi:`parse_type`, an extension of the excellent :pypi:`parse` module.
+    Part of the functionality, that is described here, is based on :pypi:`parse-type`, an extension of the excellent :pypi:`parse` module.

     The :pypi:`parse` module is the inverse of Python `string.format`_ function.
-    The :pypi:`parse_type` module extends it to simplify the generation of types (actually type converter functions for types).
+    The :pypi:`parse-type` module extends it to simplify the generation of types (actually type converter functions for types).

     .. index:: parse extensions